hkbakke/fwgen/README.rst

     fwgen --create-config-dir

 Update the config with your ruleset.
 Look at the `example configuration`_ for guidance. fwgen also has some built-in helper chains and defaults available for ease of use.
-See `default configuration`_ for those.
+See the `default configuration`_ for those.

 Usage
 =====